Portuguese man o' war: Taxonomy

 The Portuguese man o' war was first described by Carl Linnaeus in the 10th edition of his Systema Naturae under the name Holothuria physalis.
 The species was moved to the genus Physalia by Jean-Baptiste Lamarck in 1801 and family Physaliidae by Brandt in 1835.

-Physalia physalis is typically regarded as the only species in its genus, Physalia, and family, Physaliidae.
-The existence of other species is controversial.
-P. utriculus, identified by a smaller float and a single long fishing tentacle, is often considered a separate species.
+Although siphonophore systematists have often treated Physalia as monotypic (with Physalia physalis as the only species), both morphological and genetic studies have suggested that Physalia includes multiple distinct lineages and may comprise more than one species.
+Historically, proposed splits within Physalia were often based on morphology; for example, P. utriculus, identified by a smaller float and a single long fishing tentacle, is often considered a separate species.
 These characteristics however are also present in juvenile specimens of P. physalis.
-Other morphological evidence has proved inconclusive as well; while variation does exist, it is hard to determine whether it represents the existence of separate species or simply variety within a single species.
+Other morphological evidence has proved inconclusive as well; while variation does exist, it has been difficult to determine whether it represents separate species or variation within a single species.
 Genetic evidence suggests that different species do indeed exist.
 A 2012 study using specimens from New Zealand identified three distinct lineages and the existence of up to ten species or possibly a species complex.
 A 2025 study using specimens from around the world identified five clear lineages representing at least four distinct species: P. minuta which has a small green-tinted pneumatophore with a short sail and short tentacles from the Southwest Pacific; P. megalista which has a long and slender pneumatophore from the South Pacific, South Atlantic and South Indian; P. utriculus which has a short sail and single tentacle found worldwide; as well as the original P. physalis from the Atlantic.
+In 2025, Physalia mikazuki was described as a new species from Sendai Bay (Tohoku, Japan), supported by diagnostic morphology and mitochondrial phylogenies (16S rRNA and COI).